The Big Picture On How To Avoid A Fair Housing Lawsuit:

 5. Never Offer Selective Discounts

-Is it discriminatory to offer a discount on the rental application fees, for married couples?
+Is offering a discount on the rental application fees for married couples discriminatory?

 You should all be reciting “Yes” by now.